ehtesham04/ehtesham-recommendations/README.md

 # ehtesham-recommendations
-A superior algorithm to recommend things
+A hybrid and effective algorithm to recommend pop-culture items.
+It uses collaborative filtering and content-based recommendations to recommend TV shows, movies, books, songs, etc.